ILLIXR/ILLIXR/docs/docs/plugin_README/README_semantic_python.md

     Due to the way the interpreter is shut down, internal Python cleanup (e.g. `finally:` blocks) are not guaranteed to be called.

-## Working Example
+## SemanticXR

-ILLIXR has a [SemnticXR][L01] python repository that provides a real-time semantic SLAM system with object detection, segmentation, and CLIP-based understanding for interactive 3D scene mapping and querying.
-This code can be used with the `sematic_python` plugin to integrate it into ILLIXR.
+This plugin was developed in conjunction with the [SemnticXR][L01] python repository that provides a real-time semantic SLAM system with object detection, segmentation, and CLIP-based understanding for interactive 3D scene mapping and querying.
+This code uses the `sematic_python` plugin to integrate it into ILLIXR.
+When enabling this plugin, the [SemanticXR][L01] repository is downloaded to `${CMAKE_SROUCE_DIR}/python` for your convenience.

 ## Using the plugin